element-hq/policies/docs/riot-im/terms_and_conditions.md

 By using the App the User agrees to and is bound by the terms and conditions written in this document.

-By accessing or using the App in any way, whether the User has created a Matrix account on the Homeserver, or whether they are accessing content federated from the Homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, the User agrees to and is bound by the Users Terms.
+By accessing or using the App in any way, wherever their account is hosted, if they are are just browsing rooms as an unauthenticated guest, the User agrees to and is bound by the Users Terms.

 If the User does not agree to all of the terms and conditions contained in this document, they should use a Matrix client provided by someone else.